pkb/obsidian-extensions-list/plugins/post-webhook.md

 - 📤 Send note content to multiple Webhook endpoints
 - ✂️ Send selected text to Webhook endpoints
-- 📋 YAML frontmatter parsing and inclusion in the Webhook payload
+- 📋 YAML frontmatter and inline fields parsing and inclusion in the Webhook payload
-- 📎 Automatic attachment handling with exclusion support
+- 📎 Automatic attachment handling
 - 📥 Response insertion into notes
 - 🔄 Support for adding other notes with context (such as prompts) for dynamic workflows